Angered by Palestinian unity gov't, Israel to build more settler homes

 BANGKOK A Thai man filmed himself killing his 11-month-old daughter in two video clips posted on Facebook before committing suicide, police said on Tuesday.

-JERUSALEM Israel announced on Thursday plans to build some 3,000 more settler homes in response to the inauguration of a Palestinian unity government formed with the backing of Hamas Islamists opposed to Israel's existence.
+JERUSALEM Israel announced on Thursday it would build 1,500 more settler homes in response to the formation of a Palestinian unity government that includes Hamas Islamists opposed to Israel's existence.

-Housing Minister Uri Ariel said he had issued notices inviting bids to construct 1,500 housing units.
-Israeli officials said that in addition, Prime Minister Benjamin Netanyahu had ordered planning to proceed for a further 1,500 settler dwellings.
+He did not cite locations.
+But Israeli media said homes would be erected in seven settlements in the occupied West Bank, some of them in areas Israel annexed to Jerusalem after the 1967 Middle East war.

+"When Israel is spat upon, it has to do something about it," Ariela, a far-right member of Prime Minister Benjamin Netanyahu's coalition, said.

-Asked who had insulted Israel, Ariel, a far-right member of Netanyahu's cabinet, replied: "Our neighbours, and to a certain extent, the world."
+Asked who had insulted Israel, he replied: "Our neighbours, and to a certain extent, the world."

-Netanyahu has already expressed "deep disappointment" over a decision by the United States, Israel's main ally, to talk to the Palestinian administration despite Israeli calls to shun it.

-A spokesman for Palestinian President Mahmoud Abbas, whose reconciliation deal with Hamas led to the establishment of a new government on Monday, said: "The Palestinian leadership will respond to this new settlement activity in an unprecedented manner."
+A spokesman for Palestinian President Mahmoud Abbas, whose reconciliation deal with Hamas Islamists led to the government's formation on Monday, said: "The Palestinian leadership will respond to this new settlement activity in an unprecedented manner".
 He did not elaborate.

-Ariel did not cite locations but Israeli media said the new homes for which bids had been solicited would be erected in seven settlements in the occupied West Bank, some of them in areas Israel annexed to Jerusalem after the 1967 Middle East war.

 Most countries regard settlements that Israel has built in territory it captured in 1967 as illegal.
-Their fate is a key issue in talks on an eventual independent Palestinian state - negotiations that collapsed in April.
+Their fate is a key issue in talks on an eventual independent Palestinian state - the latest round of which collapsed in April.

 But Abbas's formation of a government of technocrats and his pledge to adhere to principles of non-violence and pursuit of peace paved the way for international acceptance that seemed to have left Netanyahu outmanoeuvred.

-Despite Netanyahu's appeal, the EU has also said it would work with the new Palestinian government, on condition it stuck to the principle of peace based on a two-state solution.
+Despite Netanyahu's appeal, the European Union also has said it would work with the new Palestinian government, on condition it stuck to the principle of peace based on a two-state solution.

-Hanan Ashrawi, a member of the Abbas-led Palestine Liberation Organization's Executive Committee, said the "government of national accord ... has been universally welcomed, with the exception of Israel in its blatant distortion of facts in order to destroy the chances for peace”.

-Israeli Justice Minister Tzipi Livni, in an indirect rebuke of Netanyahu, called the first issuing of tenders since the peace talks collapsed "another diplomatic mistake".
+Israeli Justice Minister Tzipi Livni, in an indirect rebuke of Netanyahu, called the settlement announcement - the first issuing of tenders since the peace talks collapsed - "another diplomatic mistake".

 Livni, head of a centrist party in the Netanyahu government and its chief peace negotiator, told Israel Radio it would now be harder "to enlist the world against Hamas".

-An Israeli government official, commenting on Ariel's construction announcement, said the building would take place in areas that Israel wants to keep in any peace agreement.
-Other officials said most of the other 1,500 homes still in the planning stages would also be built in those settlement blocs.
+An Israeli government official, commenting on the construction announcement, said the building would take place in areas that Israel wants to keep in any peace agreement.

 Israel froze U.S.-brokered peace talks with Abbas when the unity deal was announced on April 23 after numerous unsuccessful attempts at Palestinian reconciliation since Hamas seized the Gaza Strip from Fatah forces in fighting in 2007.